ibm-cloud-docs/vpc/block_storage_vpc_profiles.md

 If your application needs more IOPS and throughput, you can increase the volume size and specify a new IOPS value in a higher range.
 Capacity and IOPS can be modified only when the volume is attached to a running instance.

-Moving volumes across volume-profiles that belong to different families is not allowed.
-{: restriction}

 ## Profiles for boot volumes
 {: #vsi-profiles-boot}

-By default, boot volumes are created with the `general-purpose` IOPS profile with 100 GB capacity during instance provisioning.
+By default, boot volumes are created with the `general-purpose` volume profile with 100 GB capacity during instance provisioning.
 [Boot volume capacity](/docs/vpc?topic=vpc-resize-boot-volumes) can be increased by modifying the boot volume, up to 250 GB.

-## How virtual server profiles relate to storage profiles
+## How virtual server profiles relate to volume profiles
 {: #vsi-profiles-relate-to-storage}

 Virtual server profiles are a combination of vCPU and RAM that can be instantiated quickly to start a virtual server instance.
-Select from [three families of profiles](/docs/vpc?topic=vpc-profiles#profiles) based on your workload requirements.
+Select from [three families of instance profiles](/docs/vpc?topic=vpc-profiles#profiles) based on your workload requirements.
 These requirements can range from common workloads to CPU-intensive or memory-intensive workloads.

-Similarly, storage profiles provide a range of capacity and performance for secondary volumes.
+Similarly, volume profiles provide a range of capacity and performance for secondary volumes.
 By default, a 100 GB primary boot volume is created when you create a virtual server instance.
 You can also create and attach secondary volumes.
-When you create a data volume as part of instance creation, you can select a storage profile that best meets your storage requirements for your Compute workloads.
+When you create a data volume as part of instance creation, you can select a volume profile that best meets your storage requirements for your Compute workloads.
 In general, as your Compute requirements increase, you need higher IOPS performance.
 Table 4 shows this relationship.

 | IOPS tier storage profile | Virtual server profile                                             |
 |-----------------|------------------------------------------------------------------------------|
 | 3 IOPS/GB       | [Balanced](/docs/vpc?topic=vpc-profiles#balanced) for common workloads.      |
 | 5 IOPS/GB       | [Compute](/docs/vpc?topic=vpc-profiles#compute) for intensive CPU demands.   |
 | 10 IOPS/GB      | [Memory](/docs/vpc?topic=vpc-profiles#memory) for memory-intensive workloads.|
 {: caption="Table 4.
-Relationship of Block Storage profiles to virtual server profiles" caption-side="top"}
+Relationship of Block Storage volume profiles to virtual server instance profiles" caption-side="top"}

 ## I/O size and performance
 {: #note-about-io-size}